Nodal Lengths in Shrinking Domains for Random Eigenfunctions on $\mathbb{S}^2$: Main Results

 \subsection{Plan of the paper}

-In Section 2 we explain the basic ideas for proving the main results of the paper, while the main tools to succeed in our computations are introduced in Chapter 3; where an auxiliary function and its properties and the construction of a smooth approximation of the indicator function are discussed.
-Chapter 4 is splitted in two subsections; 4.1 contains the proof of the asymptotic behavior of the variance and 4.2 proves the Central Limit Theorem.
-In the Appendix further result of independent interest and some technical tools are collected.
+In Section \ref{Section-ontheproof} we explain the basic ideas for proving the main results of the paper; while the main tools to succeed in our computations are introduced in Section \ref{Section-auxiliary}, where an auxiliary function and its properties and the construction of a smooth approximation of the indicator function are discussed.
+Chapter \ref{section-proofs} is splitted in two subsections; \ref{section-proofvar} contains the proof of the asymptotic behavior of the variance and \ref{section-proofCLT} proves the Central Limit Theorem.
+In Section \ref{Section-further} the correlation between ``local" and ``global" nodal length is computed and finally Section \ref{App2point} collects some technical tools exploited in the computations.